thure/bureau/README.md

 `this` evaluates to the attended elements for `when`, but not for `yup` or `nope` (etc) where `this` evaluates to the responding elements.

 You can specify the events on which `when` is evaluated by adding the `updateOn` property (default is `'change keyup'`) to the rules.
 You can also specify which events are fired on the attended elements elements right after the callbacks are ready by adding the `triggerAtStart` property (default is `'change'`).
 Use a space-separated list of events for both of those, and keep in mind `updateOn` belongs to each group of rules, while `triggerAtStart` belongs to the rule set at large.

+You can also mask any inputs by adding a `mask` property with a value that corresponds to the mask you want to apply.
+[See the Masked Input Plugin page][maskedinput] for more details.

 ### String shortcuts ###